Update on future Journey to the Homeland

 person.
 The tour package includes the following:

-- Hotel lodging in Odessa including buffet breakfast and
+- Hotel lodging in Regensburg including buffet breakfast

-- Hotel lodging in Stuttgart including buffet breakfast.
+- Hotel lodging in Stuttgart including buffet breakfasts

-- Bus transfers from Odessa and Stuttgart airports to hotel.
+- Bus transfers from Berlin airport to hotel.

-- Bus tour of Odessa with professional guide.
+- Bus tour of Berlin and Munich with professional guides.

 Not included with your land tour price: